Vellani/Barcode-Scanner-Android/README.md

 # Barcode_Scanner_Project

-Client requested a Barcode Scanner Application that would replace old handheld scanners for warehouse inventory management.
+A Barcode Scanner Application that would replace old handheld scanners for warehouse inventory management.

 It needed to be as simplistic a spossible to ease employee workload.
 Backend handles